-The deadline to apply for a summer bursary is Friday, May 13, 2016.
+The deadline to apply is now over.

 Processing times: OSAP Applications are due by the deadline noted above and take approximately 2 to 3 weeks to process.
 Full-time and part-time students can check their status on-line on the OSAP website (osap.gov.on.ca).
 All applications are subject to the approval of the Financial Aid & Awards Office.

 Changes in courseload: Students should carefully review the 2016 summer information posted on the OCAD U website, especially with respect to applicable deadlines for payment, registration and confirmation.
 Any change to courseload will affect the funding entitlement.
 Refer to the 2016 Summer Calendar Dates & Deadlines and Fees/Refunds for detailed information on when you can withdraw from classes and the financial impact if you do so.
 If a course is cancelled in any duration, students must contact the Financial Aid & Awards Office immediately regarding funding adjustments.